Rei Ayanami: Rebuild of Evangelion

-In the third installment, Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years later, the same Rei does not appear; a different clone is introduced instead, who acts differently than the other Rei, maintaining a cold and silent demeanor.
-In Evangelion: 3.0+1.0 Thrice Upon a Time (2021), the last film of the saga, Rei's new clone, named Ayanami (Tentative Name), heads together with Shinji and Asuka Shikinami to a small town called Village 3, inhabited by survivors of the various Impacts that occurred and isolated from the outside world, almost uninhabitable.
-Here, Rei interacts with the adult Toji Suzuhara and Hikari Horaki, old schoolmates of the previous clone, and with the children and women of Village 3, helping them to work in the fields; with time, the new Ayanami begins to develop her individuality, gradually discovering the world around her and learning to socialize with the inhabitants.
-After some time, however, Rei (Tentative Name), whose real name is Ayanami-Type No.006, cannot maintain her form without continuous contact with the Evangelion's LCL liquid and dies in front of Shinji.
-During the Instrumentality, Shinji meets again the Rei of fourteen years before, who remained inside the Evangelion Unit-01.
-The old Rei, with visibly long hair, argues with her companion, who decides to live in a world without Evangelions and give the world a new birth, Neon Genesis.
-Rei and Shinji then say goodbye to each other for the last time, shaking hands and smiling.
+In the third installment, Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years later, another Rei clone takes the place of her predecessor and displays a colder, more taciturn personality.
+In Evangelion: 3.0+1.0 Thrice Upon a Time (2021), the series' final film, the new clone, named Ayanami (Tentative Name), travels with Shinji and Asuka Shikinami to Village 3, a settlement whose inhabitants survived the Impacts and live isolated from the largely uninhabitable outside world.
+Here, Rei interacts with Toji Suzuhara and Hikari Horaki, her former classmates who now live in the village as adults, as well as the village's women and children, and helps them work in the fields.
+Through these experiences, she develops a sense of individuality, discovers everyday life, and learns to socialize with the villagers.
+Eventually, Rei (Tentative Name), whose designation is Ayanami-Type No.006, loses the ability to maintain her form because she requires continuous exposure to the Evangelion's LCL liquid, and she dies in front of Shinji.
+During Instrumentality, Shinji reunites with the Rei from fourteen years earlier, who has remained inside Evangelion Unit-01.
+Now sporting visibly longer hair, Rei speaks with Shinji, who chooses to create a world free of Evangelions and give it a new beginning, Neon Genesis.
+The two bid each other a final farewell, shaking hands and smiling.